Frijol/climate-change/glossary.md

 # biofuel
 a fuel derived from living matter

+# Brix
+the amount of sugar present in a fruit or vegetable

 # capacity factor
 the ratio of a power plant's actual output to its theoretical potential output at full capacity